hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 ### handshake

-The handshake MUST be the first command that is sent as it informs the server which version the client is using.
+This command is used to initialize an RPC connection.
+As it informs the server which version the client is using, handshake MUST be the first command sent.

 The request header must be followed by a handshake body, like: